 I have always wondered why Norwegians make their regular sandwiches with only a bottom layer of bread.
 I swear it is because of the long standing tradition of flatbread with condiments piled on top.
 (You can’t sandwich flatbread.)

 Tips: As mentioned before, flatbread can be made with any variety of flour.
 It is sometimes good to replace a little of these flours with wheat flour to help the dough form.
 However, a rough flour is more traditional.
 Sometimes a meat grinder was used to grind the grain instead of a flour-mill to make the dough tougher, otherwise it could be too loose to roll out.

 Here are some basic traditional recipes with other flours:

 1kg of barley flour, 6oo mls of water and 1 teaspoon of salt.
 (It is good to replace a little flour with wheat flour to help it fix.)

 1kg oat flour, 6oo mls of water and 1 teaspoon of salt.
 It can be useful to use a pasta machine to roll this dough out before the last thinning roll.
 Bake on a lower heat.

 1kg of pea flour, 400 mls of water and 1/2 teaspoon salt.
 This one can get a little thick so cook on a low heat.

 300g each of oats, barley and rye flour, 1 teaspoon of salt and 600 mls of water.
 Roll in oat flour.

-These recipes can also be adjusted to add in potato dough (which actually started the Lefsa tradition), butter and sugar for sweeter doughs and sometimes cardamon.
+These recipes can also be adjusted to add in potato flour (which actually started the Lefsa tradition), butter and sugar for sweeter doughs, and sometimes cardamon.
 I’m sure you can also experiment with different herds and spices too.